chiflmas/chiflmas.github.io/_posts/2022-12-23-aeronautical-charts.md

 ### About me

-My name is Martin, and I am a Helicopter Pilot and a Data Scientist.
+My name is Martin, and I am a Data Scientist.